Date: 6 January 2015. Holiday Invitations

 A common

-misconception I've too often seen stated online is: "When you go in a marina You will be the sailors home from the
+misconception I have too often seen stated online is: "When you go into a marina

-drinks in return for telling them sea Stories."
-Although I've only been out six years, I
+drinks in return for telling them sea stories."
+Although I have only been out six years

 have yet to find an open

 invitation to any boat.
-I matters not if I'm in a marina or at an anchorage populated
+I matters not if I am in a marina or at an anchorage populated

 by other boats.
 Newbies should not count on the generosity of fellow